 “One myth used by denialists is that scientists simply take things on trust.
 Bollocks,” writes Nuccitelli.

 “As scientists, we’re not like other people.
 We’re only allowed to take one thing into account when forming our views: hard, physical evidence.
-So when a full 97% of my scientific colleagues agree with a hypothesis, well, that’s pretty damn convincing to me.”
+So when my own scientific colleagues believe in a hypothesis… well, that’s evidence enough for me!”

 Did your therapist cancel on you last Thursday?
 Don’t eat that handgun just yet!
 It doesn’t necessarily mean you’re not worthy of love; he or she was probably just hung over.
 Wednesday was the psychiatric world’s Night of Nights: the much-anticipated release of DSM 7.
 The weighty tome, known as the Bible of mental disorder diagnosis, is now available in Bible bookstores everywhere.